 From Kyoto【 JR Line 】JR Kyoto – JR Osaka station: 560 yen / 30 min

 *If you already have JR pass, there is no extra charge

 From Tokyo【 Shinkansen 】JR Tokyo station – JR Shin Osaka station: 14,450 yen / less than 3 hour

 *If you already have JR pass, there is no extra charge

 Welcome to Osaka!
 We have put together a 7-8 hour itinerary for you to explore the city.
-You can find all the places we included in the itinerary on the map in the end of the article.
+You can find all the places we included in the itinerary on the map at the end of the article.
 You can check the location with the number next to each place (e.g. Osaka station as ①).

 10:00 am: JR Osaka Station ①

 Osaka station is located in Northern part of Osaka and it is a major station in Kansai.

 The North Gate Building opened in 2011 and you can enjoy shopping in GRAND FRONT OSAKA.
 It is developing area so if you want to know more about the area, check the article below!

 10:30 am: Osaka Castle ②

 The castle tower is surrounded by secondary citadels, gates, turrets, impressive stone walls, moats, and huge parks.
 This park is one of the most popular hanami spots which literally means flower viewing spot during the cherry blossom season, which usually takes place in early April.

 The Suijo Bus Aqua-liner allows you to explore Nakanoshima island from the water.
 On their Osaka Castle and Nakanoshima course, you can enjoy the local scenery on the Ogawa river from the boat.
 The Aqualiner’s glass ceiling can be lowered to pass under the lower bridges which adds the thrilling taste to the tour.

 We recommend their course from Osaka Castle to Yodoyabashi.
 It takes only 20 mins and costs 940 yen.
 It’s a bit short but you can enjoy this activity.